 This is what happened when I was stalked by Rick Klugman via the internet.
-He’s a commercial truck driver in Pennsylvania.
+He’s a commercial truck driver in Pennsylvania for Carlisle Carrier Corporation.
 This story continues in a couple of other posts.
-Updates have been added to this post about he and his cohort, Kelley Spartiatis.

 If you ever find yourself in this situation, you might find this information helpful.